-- When considering school transport, straight line measurements would not be appropriate because it is considering a child's physical journey to school.
-KCC's guidance makes clear the distinction between the two considerations. - 3) RESOLVED to agree the recommendations as outlined in the report.
+• When considering school transport, straight line measurements would not be appropriate because it is considering a child's physical journey to school.
+KCC's guidance makes clear the distinction between the two considerations.

-9. Confirmation of forthcoming Transport Consultation (Item 10)
+9. Confirmation of forthcoming Transport Consultation

 Craig Chapman, Head of Fair Access was in attendance for this item